An overview of financial-grade or bank-grade security, to ensure that the strongest security design patterns are used when protecting data.

 As part of the code flow, the client redeems the authorization code from the authorization response for an access token.
 Though the authorization code is bound to a dedicated client ID, an attacker may use a leaked authorization code to instruct the same client to redeem the code for a token.
 However, the stolen authorization code was aimed for a different session and the final token represents the grant of a different user which violates the authorization security goal.

 The authorization code injection attack works for both public and confidential clients.
 Therefore, always bind the authorization code to a one-time secret as specified by Proof Key for Code Exchange.
-In addition, the client may bind the authorization code to a DPoP key as drafted by Demonstration of Proof-of-Possession at the Application Layer.
+In addition, the client may bind the authorization code to a DPoP key as described in Demonstrating Proof of Possession.

 API Gateway Role